 This Division does not limit the operation of the other provisions of this Part in relation to residential tenancy agreements that are social housing tenancy agreements.

-[Section 71B inserted by No. 60 of 2011 s.
+[Section 71B inserted: No. 60 of 2011 s.
 92.]

 Subdivision 2 — Notice of termination where tenant not eligible for social housing premises

-[Heading inserted by No. 60 of 2011 s.
+[Heading inserted: No. 60 of 2011 s.
 92.]

 71C.
 Notice of termination by lessor on ground that tenant not eligible for social housing premises